majafary/katacoda-scenarios/esm-helloworld/step1.md

 8. Get the helloworld-minishift.yaml file
 `curl -O https://raw.githubusercontent.com/majafary/archcon/master/helloworld-minishift.yaml`{{execute T1}}

+9. Let's look at the helloworld-minishift.yaml file.
+Your instructor will talk through the pieces of this file `cat helloworld-minishift.yaml`{{execute T2}}

-9. Deploy services - We Need This to Set privileged access to the Services.
+10. Deploy services - We Need This to Set privileged access to the Services.
 Wait for all pods to start.
 `oc apply -f helloworld-minishift.yaml`{{execute T1}}
 `oc get pods`{{execute T1}}

-10. Now, add privileged access to the pods
+11. Now, add privileged access to the pods
 `oc adm policy add-scc-to-user privileged -z default -n myproject`{{execute T1}}
 `oc adm policy add-scc-to-user privileged -z world -n myproject`{{execute T1}}
 `oc adm policy add-scc-to-user privileged -z hello -n myproject`{{execute T1}}

-11. OK, Let's delete the pods we just created.
+12. OK, Let's delete the pods we just created.
 You will see why we did this soon `oc delete -f helloworld-minishift.yaml`{{execute T1}}

-12. Create the pods again - This time with sidecars `istioctl kube-inject -f helloworld-minishift.yaml | oc apply -f -`{{execute T1}}
+13. Create the pods again - This time with sidecars `istioctl kube-inject -f helloworld-minishift.yaml | oc apply -f -`{{execute T1}}

-13. Verify that the pods are running along with the sidecar (indicated by 2/2).
+14. Verify that the pods are running along with the sidecar (indicated by 2/2).
 Make sure to wait for all pods to be running `oc get pods`{{execute T1}}

-14. Test The Application
+15. Test The Application
 `oc exec -it $(oc get pods -l app=echoserver -o jsonpath='{.items[0].metadata.name}') -c echoserver -- curl hello:8080`{{execute T1}}